Faraday’s laws of electrolysis (Faraday’s first laws & Second law), Quantity of electricity and equivalent weight

 The masses of the different materials formed or consumed by the same amount of electricity that passes in different electrolytes connected in series are proportional to their equivalent masses, Mass ∝ Equivalent weight.

 (The mass of the first element / the mass of the second element) = (The equivalent mass of the first element / the equivalent mass of the second element)

-The gram equivalent mass of the substance is the mass of the substance that has the ability to lose or gain one mole of the electrons during the chemical reaction.
+The gram equivalent mass of the substance is the mass of the substance that can lose or gain one mole of electrons during the chemical reaction.